nickassafkirk/Cartel-Coffee/README.md

 - To create a more understandable submenu functionality for the submenu on the menu.html page I used a scroll functionality that I learnt about in [this post](https://stackoverflow.com/questions/24739126/scroll-to-a-specific-element-using-html)
 ### Code
 - As an alternate method to add background opacity I used a method I found published by [Andy Hattemer and Nicholas Cerminara](https://www.digitalocean.com/community/tutorials/how-to-change-a-css-background-images-opacity)

+- Inspiration for animation used in menu.html subnav was from [this stack overflow discussion](https://stackoverflow.com/questions/42745506/how-to-make-an-icon-spin-with-i-tag-in-html5-through-css3) and general animation info was found at [this page](https://www.w3schools.com/cssref/css3_pr_animation-keyframes.asp)

 ### Media
 - The photos used in this site were obtained from ...